ejvaughan/obdii/src/daemon.md

 As explained in the project [readme](../README.md), the purpose of the daemon is to allow multiple client programs to open an `OBDIISocket` to the same (interface, transfer ID, receive ID) tuple simultaneously.
 Clients send a request to the daemon to open a socket on their behalf, and then the daemon sends back the socket's file descriptor, which a client can use directly.
 Importantly, clients must obtain exclusive access to the socket before performing any reads and writes via a call to `flock`.
 This is done automatically by the `OBDIIPerformQuery` API.

 Clients communicate with the daemon using a Unix domain datagram socket, which is listening for requests at `/tmp/obdiid.sock`.
-See the (protocol)(#protocol) section for the request/response format.
+See the [protocol](#protocol) section for the request/response format.

 ## Sequence diagram